joelwking/devnet-sdk/library/notebooks/README.md

 ```bash
 cat Dockerfile
 ```
-Review the contents of the Dockerfile The Docker container has Jupyter installed.
+Review the contents of the Dockerfile.
+The Docker container has Jupyter installed.

 ## Start Jupyter notebooks.